Message from Our President

 Yvonne Kupsch - Publicity & Website Director

-Yvonne joined the Sidney Concert Band in October 2013 and soon got involved with the Board, first helping Chris McCarthy with the media promotions at that time and then acting as SCB President from June 2015 to January 2018.
-Since then, she has continued to serve on the Board as Past-President and as the Publicity & Website Director, working closely with Ken Faulks, who not only produces our fabulous posters but also our website - thanks Ken!
+Yvonne joined the Sidney Concert Band in October 2013 and soon got involved with the Board, first helping Chris McCarthy with the media promotions and then acting as SCB President from June 2015 to January 2018.
+Since then, she has served on the Board as Past-President and as the Publicity & Website Director, working closely with Ken Faulks, who not only produces our fabulous posters but also our website - thanks Ken!

 See Events Calendar